Skip to main content

 Korean War

-The late David Halberstam was a journalist, heart and soul, with a distinctive way of writing history
+The late David Halberstam was a journalist, heart and soul, with a distinctive way of writing history.

 DAVID HALBERSTAM had put the finishing touches on his final book, The Coldest Winter, in the spring of 2007, just five days before his tragic death in a car accident in California.

-Miscalculations and blunders by world leaders precipitated the Korean War 60 years ago
+Miscalculations and blunders by world leaders precipitated the Korean War 60 years ago.

 On its 60th anniversary, the Korean War looks much like Vietnam, a pointless conflict that gained nothing for those who began it: North Korea’s Kim Il-sung and South Korea’s Syngman Rhee, with the consent of the Soviet Union’s Joseph Stalin and China’s Mao Zedong.
 Yet it was far worse than that: The bloodletting in that corner of northeast Asia was an exercise in human folly that cost all sides in the fighting nearly 4 million lives lost, missing, and wounded, not to mention the devastation of the peninsula from Pusan in the south to the Yalu River in the north.
 Not a single northern or southern Korean city escaped the ravages wrought by modern warfare.
 Public buildings and private homes were turned into piles of rubble, while thousands of refugees fled from the scenes of battle.

-A search begun in a Washington, D.C., boardinghouse 140 years ago continues today as a $100-million-a-year effort to reunite the U.S. military and American families with their missing soldiers
+A search begun in a Washington, D.C. boardinghouse 140 years ago continues today as a $100-million-a-year effort to reunite the U.S. military and American families with their missing soldiers.

 Atop a half-mile-high mountain deep in the heart of the A Shau Valley in central Vietnam, a poisonous worm snake winds itself onto the edge of a spade.
 After a fleeting glance, the U.S.

 Powered flight was born exactly one hundred years ago.
-It changed everything, of course—but most of all, it changed how we wage war.
+It changed everything, of course, but most of all, it changed how this nation wages war.

 Walter Boyne’s résumé makes for unusual reading.
 He is the author of 42 books and one of the few people to have had bestsellers on both the fiction and the nonfiction lists of The New York Times.

 In “Elsenhower the Dove” (September), Douglas Brinkley writes of “the unnecessary cost of lives in the Korean War” and mentions Americans having been killed “in a useless conflict.”
-I suspect these are Brinkley’s sentiments and not Ike’s.
+I suspect that these are Brinkley’s sentiments and not Ike’s.

 In his letter to the readers of American Heritage in the November issue, the editor quotes author James Brady as saying, “Korea gave us ...

-Fifty years ago in the frozen mountains of Korea, the Marines endured a campaign as grueling and heroic as any in history
+Fifty years ago in the frozen mountains of Korea, the Marines endured a campaign as grueling and heroic as any in history.

-Every editor i know has briskly astringent advice on how to handle any article: “Cut it in half, and it’ll be fine.”
+Every editor I know has briskly astringent advice on how to handle any article: “Cut it in half, and it’ll be fine.”
 But this advice is just that—advice, which of course means that it is only given to somebody else.
 It’s always harder to jettison material from one’s own story.

-Gen. MacArthur designated the author as engineer of the Marine invasion at Wonsan, and told him to accompany the first wave.
+General MacArthur designated the author as engineer of the Marine invasion at Wonsan, and told him to accompany the first wave.
 This would sharpen his mind, MacArthur said, "like an imminent hanging."

-On June 27,1950, two days after the North Koreans invaded South Korea, I received a memorandum:
+On June 27, 1950, two days after the North Koreans invaded South Korea, I received a memorandum:

-Why were twenty wounded American soldiers released on Thanksgiving in 1950, days before the Chinese attacked in Korea?
+Why were 20 wounded American soldiers released on Thanksgiving in 1950, days before the Chinese attacked in Korea?

-On Thanksgiving Day 1950, two months after General MacArthur’s masterly strategic stroke at Inchon, I was seventy-five miles south of Manchuria, posted to a battalion-sized 25th Infantry Division Task Force named for its commander, Lt.
+On Thanksgiving Day 1950, two months after General MacArthur’s masterly strategic stroke at Inchon, I was 75 miles south of Manchuria, posted to a battalion-sized 25th Infantry Division Task Force named for its commander, Lt.
 Col. Weldon G. Dolvin.

 A young man’s journey from Brooklyn to the world, from boyhood to the glimmerings of maturity, from peace to war